DADA: Driver Attention Prediction in Driving Accident Scenarios: Our Approach

 \subsubsection{Attentive Fusion}

-Since this work aims to fulfill an attentive fusion, we enforce the hidden representations $\{{\bf{Z}}^{s}_t\}_{t=1}^T$ of $T$ frames in semantic path or the hidden state ${\bf{H}}^s_T$ as an attention tensor to select the feature representation in $\{{\bf{Z}}^{v}_t\}_{t=1}^T$ or ${\bf{H}}^v_T$ for early fusion or later fusion, respectively.
-Inspired by the recent attention mechanism \cite{wang2019revisiting,lai2019video,DBLP:journals/corr/abs-1904-09146}, we introduce a residual connection to maintain the original information in vision path after fusion.
-Therefore, we define $\hat{\bf{A}}$ as:
+Based on the above modeling, we obtain the features $\{{\bf{Z}}^{v}_t\}_{t=1}^T$ of RGB video frames and the semantic context features $\{{\bf{z}}^{s}_t\}_{t=1}^T$ of semantic images.
+Then, we will fuse them together to fulfill the semantic-guided representation of driving scene.
+Inspired by the recent attention mechanism \cite{wang2019revisiting,lai2019video,DBLP:journals/corr/abs-1904-09146}, we introduce a residual connection to maintain the original information in RGB frames after fusion.
+Therefore, we define the attentive fusion strategy as:

-where $f(\cdot,\cdot)$ is the conv-LSTM module.
-Fig. \ref{fig6} (b) demonstrates the SAF module.
-By this kind of semantic-guided attentive fusion, we fulfill a feature representation selection while maintained the original information of vision path.
+where ${\bf{H}}_{T+1}$ is the obtained hidden driver attention map of the $(T+1)^{th}$ frame, and $``\circ"$ denotes the Hadamard product.
+In our case, we use $256$ hidden states and $3\times3$ convolution kernel for the ConvLSTM layer to generate ${\bf{H}}_{T+1}$ with $32\times24\times 256$ dimensions.
+Fig. \ref{fig8} demonstrates the attentive fusion module.
+By this kind of semantic-guided attentive fusion, we fulfill a feature selection which maintains the original information of vision path.
+Fig. \ref{fig9} demonstrates some results predicted by our method with or without GCN module.
+From this comparison, we can see that our GCN makes the predicted attention be more focused than that without GCN.